RingoSeeber/Petrona/README.md

 # Petrona Font Family

-Petrona is as a Variable Font.
+Petrona is a Variable Font.

 Composed of a Roman and Italic.